3 Common Mistakes Unhappy Retirees Make and How to Avoid Them

 The same is true for other types of debt as well.
 If you still have student loans, car loans or credit card debt, create a plan for paying down as much of the balance as possible.
 This way, more of your retirement income can go toward helping you create the happiest lifestyle possible in your later years.

 The Bottom Line

 Planning a happy retirement is something you can achieve if you know where to focus your time, money and energy.
-Building an investment portfolio that's designed to meet your income needs, accurately estimating your retirement expenses and eliminating as much of your debt as possible can help you build a solid financial foundation for the long-term.
+Building an investment portfolio that's designed to meet your income needs.
+Do this by accurately estimating your retirement expenses and eliminating as much of your debt as possible.
+These actions can help you build a solid financial foundation for the long-term.